 • Frozen evaporator coil

-Freon is hazardous to your health if handled improperly, so you’ll need an HVAC professional like GV Heating & Air to repair an air conditioner coolant leak.
-In many situations, it might just be better to request air conditioning installation since Freon is costly.
-Manufacturing of this coolant was stopped in 2020 due to its harmful effects on the ozone layer.
-As a result, only limited recycled quantities are available.
+Freon is hazardous to your health if handled improperly, so you’ll want an HVAC pro like GV Heating & Air to repair an air conditioner coolant leak.
+In many situations, it may just be better to request air conditioning installation since Freon is expensive.
+Manufacturing of this coolant was halted in 2020 due to its harmful effects on the ozone layer.
+As a result, only reduced recycled quantities are available.

-Rely on GV Heating & Air for Repairing Your Air Conditioner Leaks
+Trust GV Heating & Air for Fixing Your Leaky Air Conditioner

-When it comes to air conditioning repair in Crystal and Twin Cities, go with the company your neighbors and friends depend on.
-We’ve been known for our quick, friendly and affordable services since {year}.
-Call us at 763-535-2000 to request your appointment today!
+When it comes to air conditioning repair in Crystal and Twin Cities, turn to the company your neighbors and friends depend on.
+We’ve been known for our fast, friendly and reasonable services since {year}.
+Call us at 763-535-2000 to schedule your appointment now!